 Workshops will be recorded and made available for asynchronous learning, virtually eliminating the ever-present scheduling conflict.
 If you can’t attend in real-time, give them a watch when your schedule allows.
 Hit a snag and need a refresher?
 Feel free to watch again, as many times as you want.
 Tune in for some GIS and chortle quietly at our WFH hair and mediocre dad jokes.

 Unfortunately, because we can’t handout laptops to our attendees, we’re unable to provide ArcGIS Pro to non-UVA users.
 To be clear, ArcGIS Pro is NOT required to attend the sessions, but it is required to complete the hands-on exercises from the first six sessions on your own.
 The final two sessions cover ArcGIS Online, which is browser-based, and will be made available to everyone.

 - For our non-UVA attendees, unfortunately, we’re unable to provide ArcGIS Pro licenses.
 Our suggestion would be to take advantage of one of the public computer labs on Grounds.
-If you are hesitant to use an indoor public space, another option is to acquire a personal use license.
+Another option is to acquire a personal use license.
 We know this isn’t ideal for some, and we apologize for the inconvenience.